helenyaben/dtu_mlops_project/README.md

 # MLOPS project - Image classification of finger pictures

-Helena Sofía Yaben Lopezosa s213617 \
+Helena Sofía Yaben Lopezosa - s213617 \
-Ania Bzinkowska s213027 \
+Ania Bzinkowska - s213027 \
-Antoni  Wojciech Skrobisz s213612 \
+Antoni  Wojciech Skrobisz - s213612 \
-Oliver Alman Sande s174032 \
+Oliver Alman Sande - s174032 \
-David Immanuel Hartel s212588
+David Immanuel Hartel - s212588

-### Project description
+## Project description

+### Overall goal of the project
 The goal of the project is to use deep learning to solve a classification task of counting fingers as well as distinguishing between left and right hand.

+### What framework are you going to use (Kornia, Transformer, Pytorch-Geometrics)

+### How to you intend to include the framework into your project

+### What data are you going to run on (initially, may change)
+We are using the Kaggle dataset...
+### What deep learning models do you expect to use
+We intend to use...

 # Project Organization